Blogs

 • 3 Feb 2026

 Production reliability is hitting a breaking point.
-As systems become more distributed and deployments accelerate, the operational surface area expands.
-Strong observability detects issues, but the toughest part of on-call remains after: correlating changes, prioritizing what matters, and safely acting before the problem escalates.
+As systems become more distributed and deployments accelerate in an AI era, your operational surface area quickly expands.
+Strong observability detects issues, but the toughest part of on-call remains after detection occurs: correlating changes, prioritizing what matters, and safely acting before the problem escalates.

 Today, we’re announcing the ARI (Autonomous Reliability Insights) Agent, designed to sit inside reliability workflows and turn operational signals into actions.
-ARI does not try to replace engineers.
-Rather, it reduces the mechanical load that makes incident response brittle at scale by keeping context connected across incidents, anomalies, predictions, and change events.
+ARI isn’t meant to replace engineers.
+Instead, it reduces the mechanical load that makes incident response brittle at scale by keeping context connected across incidents, anomalies, predictions, and change events.

 Why “seeing it” still leaves teams stuck

-But the reality for SRE, DevOps, and platform teams is that visibility alone rarely closes the loop.
+The reality for SRE, DevOps, and platform teams is that observability alone can’t close the loop.
 An alert triggers, dashboards light up, and now someone has to do the expensive work: gather context, correlate signals, figure out what changed, narrow down suspects, and write an update other humans can trust.
-Those steps repeat incident after incident, even when the actual failure mode differs.
+Those steps repeat incident after incident, even when the triggering failure modes differ each time.

-Meanwhile, many organizations are layering AI systems on top of already complex platforms.
-That adds new operational variables that can shift quickly: model behavior, retrieval pipelines, tool calls, prompt changes, policy updates, and cost and latency patterns that move with traffic.
+Meanwhile, most organizations are layering AI systems on top of their already complex platforms.
+That piles on new operational variables that can shift quickly: model behavior, retrieval pipelines, tool calls, prompt changes, policy updates, and cost and latency patterns that move with traffic.
 Observability remains foundational, but the gap between “I can see it” and “I can fix it safely” keeps widening.

 Operational AI agents are a response to that widening gap.
-The value of agents isn’t having a chatbot sitting in your incident channel.
-The value is an agent that can carry real operational context across the workflow so engineers spend time on judgment instead of mechanics.
+Some agents are implemented as simple chatbots sitting in your incident channel.
+But the real value comes from agents that can carry real operational context across workflows so engineers spend more time on judgment instead of burning it on mechanics.

 Meet ARI: an operational AI agent grounded in platform context